What is an EMP Inspection?

 An EMP Inspection is short for “Electrical, Mechanical, Plumbing.”
 It’s a type of home inspection some real estate agents will tell you to ask for.
 I started my home inspection career in Houston Texas.
 In the years following, I did several thousand home inspections and traveled around to various training events to further my knowledge base.

 In all those years living there, not once did I hear of an EMP Inspection.
 In fact, it wasn’t until I became a home inspector in Tulsa that I heard that term.
 Furthermore, I was surprised to hear that real estate agents in Tulsa were recommending such inspection for single family residential homes, even after Oklahoma developed licensing for Home Inspectors and a Standards of Practice!

 Why EMP Inspections Need to Go Away in Tulsa

-With an EMP Inspection, your Structure is not included in the inspection.
+With an EMP Inspection, the structural portion of your home (roof, attic, foundation, exterior/interior walls, windows, doors, etc) are not included in the inspection.
 Your roof won’t be inspected, nor your attic structure nor will your foundation be inspected or even the exterior walls!
 The lot drainage also will be not be inspected.
 That’s a lot of stuff the home inspector won’t be looking at if you ask for an EMP only inspection!

 Yet, even in 2019, I still see real estate agents telling Clients to ask for an EMP only inspection!

-Oklahoma’s Standards of Practice for home inspectors outlines what an inspector is suppose to inspect during a standard home inspection.
+Oklahoma’s Standards of Practice for home inspectors outlines what an inspector is supposed to inspect during a standard home inspection.
 Structural components are included in these Standards, so it’s entirely within the scope of a standard home inspection for the structural components to be inspected, as is the lot drainage.

 When Is an EMP Inspection a Good Idea?